Guide to the Papers of Curt and Marea Prerauer

 Comprises mostly correspondence between Marea and her grandmother.
 Also includes some creative writing by Marea.

-Folder 4 Family correspondence, creative writing manuscripts and Eisteddfod certificates, 1936-1938
+Family correspondence, creative writing manuscripts and Eisteddfod certificates, 1936-1938 (File 4)

-Curt and Marea's family and personal photographs, photographs of Marea in opera roles, and some photographs of composers and actors.
+Comprises Curt and Marea's family and personal photograph, photographs of Marea in opera roles, and some photographs of composers and actors.

-Most photographs are unannotated, therefore those relating to the Wolkowsky and Prerauer families are housed together rather than arranged by subject.
+There was little order to the photographs when received.
+Most are unannotated, so photographs relating to the Wolkowsky and Prerauer families are housed together.

 Includes photographs of members of the Wolkowsky and Prerauer families, unidentified holiday photographs, photographs of Curt and Marea together and separately, and photographs of their home.
 Two oversized portraits of Marea c.1976 are housed in folder 3a, in folio box 60.